hexian000/kcptun-libev/README.md

 ## Tunables

+*kcptun-libev works out of the box.
+In most cases, the default options are recommended.*

 Some tunables are the same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
 Here are some hints:

 - "kcp.sndwnd", "kcp.rcvwnd":